IntensiveCoLearning/trustless-agents/README.md

 ## Introduction

-This is an intensive co-learning program for developers, designed to deeply explore the technology behind decentralized AI agents.
-We focus on the core tech stack required to build "trustless" agents, including ERC-8004, A2A Architecture, the AP2 Protocol, and the x402 Payment Protocol.
+This is an Intensive CoLearning program for AI agent developers, designed to deeply explore the technology behind Decentralized and Trustless AI agents.
+We focus on the core tech stack required to build "Trustless" agents, including ERC-8004, A2A Architecture, the AP2 Protocol, and the x402 Payment Protocol.
 Through code-level analysis and hands-on projects, we help participants systematically master the complete framework for the next generation of AI agent collaboration and value exchange.

+This is the Phase 1 of "Let’s Build Trustless Agents" events, co-hosted by [LXDAO](https://x.com/LXDAO_Official) and [ETHPanda](https://x.com/ETHPanda_Org), with special support from EF dAI team.
 ## Keywords

-ERC-8004, AP2, A2A, x402, DecentralizedAI, AgentEconomy, Trustless Agents
+ERC-8004, AP2, A2A, x402, DecentralizedAI, AgentEconomy, Trustless Agents, AI Agents
 ## Target Audience

-**Different Foundations, Shared Breakthrough!** This program is ideal for:
+This program is ideal for:

 - **Ethereum Developers**: Looking to expand smart contract capabilities into the decentralized AI space.
 - **AI/ML Engineers & Researchers**: Eager to learn how to build trustless, verifiable, and economically autonomous AI agents.